gauravbajpaimaths/Dynamics-of-gene-loci-fluctuations-reveal-bacterial-chromosome-organization/README.md

 ## File description
 - step_U_new.m: MATLAB script generates a step-like potential and its derivative for anchor bead interactions, producing a table usable in LAMMPS via pair_style table.
+- MSD_python_code.py: This script analyzes and fits MSD curves from simulation data, detects saturation via slope variance, and generates a log-log plot of longitudinal and transverse MSDs.
 ## (A) Initial Simulations: Assembly of the Polymer Bottle-Brush Structure
 - system.data: This file contains the initial input with polymer configuration.
 Type 1 beads are chromatin beads, and every 60th bead is Type 2, representing anchor beads.
 - 1_system_min.in:  A script file for LAMMPS, intended to perform an energy minimization procedure for the system.